 Couples Advice: How do you know you are in love?

 “In relationships, the little things are the big things.”
-This is a favorite saying in our iThrive Community.
 When we asked couples How do you know you are in love?
 Jenny and I were astounded by the reply.
 Well over 100 couples sent in their answers.
-What we ended up with was an extensive list of tiny but meaningful love habits.
+What we ended up with was an extensive list of tiny but meaningful love habits and a list of fun couple’s activities.
 Here’s what a few couples said:

 - We enjoy spending time together.